What We Do:

 Similar to the Gonstead technique, the purpose is to consider biomechanical function of the spine in order to ensure a fully functioning nervous system.
 Areas of the spine found to be not as moveable, can be detected by the chiropractic physician.
 These areas are called subluxations and can be corrected with chiropractic adjustments.
 The adjustment is a high velocity, low amplitude thrust often accompanied by a cavitation or “pop” sound.
 The sound is created by the release of gases within the joint being adjusted and has little to do with the effectiveness of the adjustment.

-Trigger point therapy is a form of massage that is particularly useful for patients with soft tissue injuries.
-With this technique the doctor locates areas in the muscle that demonstrates tenderness and muscle spasms because these contain muscle fibers that are not functioning properly.
-Applying pressure to the trigger points helps flush stagnant blood and help reset the receptors which sends signals to the brain to help reset motor control.
-Myofascial release stretches the fascial connections to reduce tension and reset receptors.
-Trigger point therapy and myofascial release can be combined with chiropractic care to enhance the effectiveness of the treatment.
+Trigger point therapy is particularly useful for patients with soft tissue injuries.
+With this technique the doctor locates areas in the muscle that demonstrate tenderness and muscle spasms because these contain muscle fibers that are not functioning properly.
+Applying pressure to the trigger points helps flush stagnant blood and helps reset the receptors which send signals to the brain to help reset motor control.
+Trigger point therapy can be combined with chiropractic care to enhance the effectiveness of care.